vlladin/cohort-six/projects/pureth-eip-7919-nimbus.md

 - Building a two-dimensional SSZ-based log index (ProgressiveList, EIP-7916) with block and transaction dimensions.
 - Validating the implementation against test vectors (proof_test_vectors) and ensuring compatibility with Kurtosis testnet queries is time-consuming.

+#### ToDo

+Some additional points need to be studied and updated in the proposal as the implementation progresses.

+- Evaluate Querying efficiency of the linearized index structure.
+- Storage growth with big/old blocks and if client receives many eth_getLogs queries.
+- How much performance overhead it adds with SSZ

 #### Goal of the project

 - Trustless Log Retrieval